Research focus areas

 Sustainable system design and environmental data analytics

 Infrastructure digitalization is becoming increasingly important to effectively merge new sustainable energy and resource recovery technologies with existing water and energy utilities.
 We conduct detailed techno-economic analyses (TEA) and life-cycle assessments (LCA) to weigh the costs and benefits of our designs towards specific environmental and chemical applications.
-In addition, we develop advanced biosensors, machine learning, and automation tools to help improve environmental resource management and quantify GHG emissions in our urban water cycle.
+In addition, we develop advanced sensors, machine learning, and automation tools to help improve environmental resource management and quantify emissions in our urban water cycle.